-Beautiful sunshine 90 percent of the year and clear high desert air means Apple Valley is ideally suited for the outdoor enthusiast.
+Beautiful sunshine 90 percent of the year and clear High Desert air means Apple Valley is ideally suited for the outdoor enthusiast.
 From its central location, you can drive to the beach, the mountains or both — in one day.
-Or stick close to home and enjoy the myriad opportunities at your doorstep.
+Or stick close to home and enjoy a myriad of opportunities at your doorstep.

 Local fishing opportunities abound at the Jess Ranch trout farm, Hesperia Lakes and in the numerous local mountain lakes, providing relaxing fun for the entire family.

-The area also offers opportunities for hiking, rock scrambling, rock hounding and plant, bird and wildlife watching.
-Keep an eye out for the desert tortoise, a state and federally listed threatened species.
+The area offers additional opportunities for hiking, rock-scrambling, rock-hounding and plant, bird and wildlife watching.
+Keep an eye out for the desert tortoise, a state- and federally-listed threatened species.
 Also, riders are urged to stick to the designated riding areas to avoid the many deep mine shafts in the vicinity.

 Some of the classes offered through the department include painting, dancing, computers and even “Puppy Kindergarten.”
 A comprehensive pee-wee sports program teaches 3- to 5-year-olds the building blocks of sport skills and teamwork in a noncompetitive environment.
 Open rides and campfires at Horsemen’s Center bring the equestrian community together, and day camps offer kids a fun and safe place to go during school breaks.